ZaneHannanAU/func-y/README.md

 A simple `for await` or `for (const thing of source) await write(stuff(thing))`

-It is a streaming based parser, and capable of all of the same things as the Hyper and lit server side renderers are.
+It is a streaming based parser/builder, and capable of all of the same things as the Hyper and lit server side renderers are.

 It has a set of built in `write` functions (sequential `write.all(data, data, data, ...datas)`, `write.next(err, data)`, `write.text(unsafe_string)` and plain `write(data)`).

-It's capable of writing files (less useful with the exception of processing heavy stuff, like markdown/markdown-it).
+It's capable of writing/caching files (less useful with the exception of heavy stuff like markdown/markdown-it).

 It handles streams, promises and delays consistently.

+Can puke in data from anywhere (including different sites)

 It handles all data types (except `symbol`) in a consistent fashion.